 The Responsories of Tuesday of this week are sung.
-48 1674.
+65 1681.

 Nd behold, men brought in a bed a man, who had the palsy: and they sought means to bring him in, and to lay him before him.
 This curing of one with palsy: sheweth salvation of the soul longing for Christ after lasting idleness of worldly enticements.
-Who first of all needeth attendants by which he might be lifted up and be presented to Christ: that is by good teachers which might furnish the hope of salvation and the power of intercessions.
+Who first of all needeth attendants by which he 66 might be lifted up and be presented to Christ: that is by good teachers which might furnish the hope of salvation and the power of intercessions.
 Which Mark narrating rightly are found to have been four.
-Whether because by four holy books of the Gospel power is being proclaimed to all, and all speech is strengthened: or because there are four virtues, by which safety is gained, confidence of mind is aroused.
-In the eternal wisdom of which the praise of wisdom is sung.
+Whether because by the four holy books of the Gospel power is being proclaimed to all, and all speech is strengthened: or because there are four virtues, by which safety is gained, confidence of mind is aroused, of which the praise is sung in eternal wisdom.
 For it teacheth wisdom and sobriety, and justice and also courage: of which nothing is more useful in the life of men.
 By some they are called by several other names: prudence, fortitude, temperance and justice.